 He watched it with no emotion, no connection whatsoever.
 The scenes were about him, depicting acts he understood, that he’d needed to do.
 He just didn’t know why.
 The scenes morphed into images he couldn’t quite recognize.
 Images of him, though it wasn’t him.
 He was dressed like a barbarian, killing with his fingers and teeth.
 And then more images of him in a kilt, slashing anyone who came close to him with his claymore.
 Confusion washed over him until an entirely different face filled the canvas.

 “Moriel!” he shouted, though in his weakened state, it came out as more of a croak.
 The man looking at him was one he knew, though he wasn’t quite sure how.
 And even as that thought occurred to him, memory upon memory flooded back to him of the time he had known the bastard—over eight centuries before, when he made a deal with the devil.
 As if it were happening to him right that second, he relived the moment that changed everything.
 A moment he’d failed to recall until then.

-With his father in the Chicago crime syndicate, Marc and his mom have stayed out of the limelight, hiding from those who might harm them.
-He figures he’s safe at a small liberal arts university, all the way across the country.
-But midway through his senior year, he feels eyes on him and the shadows encroaching.
+With his father in the Chicago Crime Syndicate, Marc and his mom have stayed out of the limelight, hiding from those that might harm them.
+He figures he’s safe at a small liberal arts university all the way across the country.
+Only midway through his senior year, he feels eyes on him and the shadows encroaching.
 Just as he’s about to run, he meets Vespar and experiences an instant attraction.
 When Vespar tells him he’s in danger and offers to protect him, Marc wants to believe him.
 But he’s been hunted before, and this time he isn’t sure he’ll get away.
 Especially when he finds out he is Vespar’s target.

 Now check out the other WipItUp posts: